saifeddineboukhdhir/Bomberman_and_the_hidden_ghost/README.md

 * To move in the maze: use ◄ ► ▲ ▼
 * To stop : use Space bar ■
 * To release a bomb : use Enter  ↲
-* To explode a bomb / many bombs: use "E"
+* To make a bomb/ many bomb go off: use "E"